amiewei/vault-dynamic-secrets-db/README.md

-Launches a postgres db, vault in dev mode and a simple backend to showcase using the vault database secrets engine to generate dynamic db credentials
+Launches a Postgres db, Vault in dev mode and a simple backend to showcase using the Vault database secrets engine to generate dynamic db credentials.
+Example uses Terraform to configure the db secrets engine for Postgres, including outputting the role_id and secret_id for the backend app to authenticate with Vault using AppRole and retrieve secrets in order to connect to the database.

 1. Make vault-init.sh into executable:\
      `chmod +x ./vault-init.sh`